swcarpentry/r-novice-gapminder/_episodes/08-plot-ggplot2.md

 of 1,000 is now 3 on the y axis, a value of 10,000 corresponds to 4 on the y axis and so on.
 This makes it easier to visualize the spread of data on the x-axis.

+> ## Tip Reminder: Setting an aesthetic to a value instead of a mapping
+>
+> Notice that we used `geom_point(alpha = 0.5)`.
+As the previous tip mentioned, using a setting outside of the `aes()` function will cause this value to be used for all points, which is what we want in this case.
+But just like any other aesthetic setting, *alpha* can also be mapped to a variable in the data.
+For example, we can give a different transparency to each continent with `geom_point(aes(alpha = continent))`.
+{: .callout}

 We can fit a simple relationship to the data by adding another layer, `geom_smooth`: